What is JMeter?

 1. After, JMeter script gets executed successfully, Go to Tools–>Generate HTML report

-2. After you click on Generate HTML report, a dialog box gets appeared, Now, browse to the location where your csv file exist.
-(Hint: You will most probably find your JMeter csv file at the location where your listener e.g. View Results Tree, View Results in Table etc. csv data is set to be saved after .JMX or JMeter script is executed)
+2. After you click on Generate HTML report, a dialog box appears, Now, browse to the location where your csv file exist.
+(Hint: You will most probably find your JMeter csv file at the location where your listener e.g. View Results Tree, View Results in Table etc. Save csv data after .JMX or after we execute JMeter script)

 - In dialog box, first option is Results file (csv or jtl)– Just browse and select csv file (Hint: Select ViewResultTree.csv or SummaryReport.csv or any which ever listeners you have added in your JMeter script)

 - Second option is user properties file– Select user.properties file which you can find in bin folder of apache folder i.e. D:\apache-jmeter-5.1.1\bin in my case.